To Top

 Excluding revenue from Harrah’s (the Louisiana Gaming Control Board or LGCB reports Harrah’s gross, not adjusted, revenue) win from all these segments came to $188.4 million for June 2023.
 From all sources combined, including Harrah’s, the state collected $43 million in fees and taxes.
 Those numbers represent extremely slight declines compared to June 2022.

-Several of the state’s riverboat casinos are undertaking inland moves.
-Those include the Queen Casino and the Live!
-Casino & Hotel Louisiana.
+However, May revenue.
 The former of those two plans to open in Baton Rouge next month.

 Although FY22-23 feels like the first time, it might get even better moving forward.